pgblame

 REVOKE ALL ON SCHEMA public FROM pgblame_reader;

-It still works — pgblame only needs pg_stat_statements, which pg_read_all_stats covers.
+It still works — pgblame only reads pg_stat_statements (in the extensions schema), which the grants above cover.

 3. Get the connection string

-In Supabase: Settings → Database → Connection string.
-Use the Session Mode connection (not the transaction-mode pooler):
+In Supabase: Settings → Database → Connection pooling, and use the Session mode pooler:

 4. Get a project token from pgblame